A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: Dynamical System in gravity: Formulation

 If and when the relation \eqref{invertibility} is invertible to obtain $Q\left(x_1,x_2\right)$, it can be substituted back into the expression for $m(Q)$ to get $m=m(x_1,x_2)$, hence closing the system.

-In general, for an arbitrary function $f(Q)$, it is not possible to fully determine the existence, stability, and physical viability of the fixed points beyond the general constraints discussed above.
-However, if we define a hypothetical `theory space' spanned by the following two quantities

-then a given $f(Q)$ theory can be specified as a curve $\mathcal{M}(l)$ in the $l-\mathcal{M}$ plane.
-In the other way around, any curve $\mathcal{M}(l)$ represents a 2-parameter $f(Q)$ theory.
-As we will see in our subsequent analysis, some of the generic requirements regarding the existence and stability of fixed points can be recast as a geometric requirement on the shape of the theory curve $\mathcal{M}(l)$ in the theory space.
-A similar notion appears in the paper \cite{Amendola:2006we}, which investigates the cosmological viability of $f(R)$ gravity theories.
-Notice that GR is represented by the horizontal line $\mathcal{M}=1$ in the theory space.

 Some important observations are worth mentioning here. \begin{enumerate} \item For monomial theories like $f(Q)=\alpha Q^n$, which include the case of STEGR without a cosmological constant ($n=1$) and the limiting case of polynomial $f(Q)$s at the high-$Q$ limit (for $n>1$) or low-$Q$ limit (for $n<1$), the phase space dimensionality is reduced by one, because in this case one has $r(Q)=n$, so that an additional constraint $x_2 + n x_1 = 0$ holds true.
-The same happens for the dynamical system formulation for $f(R)$ gravity, as mentioned in \cite[Sec.5]{Carloni:2007br}.
-Such theories represent a particular point in the theory space: $(l,\mathcal{M})=\left(2-\frac{1}{n},2n-1\right)$. \item For the connection branch $\Gamma_1$, which is the so-called coincident gauge, the $x_2$ dimension freezes ($x_2=-1$), so that one can write $m=m(x_1)$.
+The same happens for the dynamical system formulation for $f(R)$ gravity, as mentioned in \cite[Sec.5]{Carloni:2007br}. \item For the connection branch $\Gamma_1$, the $x_2$ dimension freezes ($x_2=-1$), so that one can write $m=m(x_1)$.
 The connection function $\gamma(t)$, and hence $x_4$, does not play any role in the cosmological dynamics, so that one must be able to write a closed system without $x_4$.
 Lastly, an additional hidden constraint exists on the phase space, which can be revealed as follows.
-Eq.\eqref{frd_ray-1} provides
+Eq.\eqref{frd_ray-1_rev} provides

 using which, the very definition of the dynamical variable $x_3$, after some straightforward manipulations, give the following constraint